The two newest drones from DJI are giving each other a run for their money. It's the DJI Spark vs Mavic Pro!

 The camera is also top-notch with a 12 Mega pixel sensor that is larger than an iPhone's.
 So the quality is great (check the video from Casey earlier).

 The Spark is basically the smaller and cheaper brother of the Mavic Pro.
-So, if you are looking to get into drone photography or just want better shots of your sports, activities, time with the kids then this is a great starting point.
+If you are looking to get into drone photography or just want better shots of your sports, activities, time with the kids then this is a great starting point.

 But, before you make a complete decision, I recommend you check out the differences with the Mavic Pro below.

-Note: Currently you can only get the Spark with the "fly more" combo - which means you get more cool stuff that you will buy later anyway (spare battery, multi-charger, cables, bag etc)
+Note: Currently you can only get the Spark with the "fly more" combo - which means you get more cool stuff that you will buy later anyway (spare battery, multi-charger, cables, bag etc).
+I ended up buying most of the items you get in this pack separately anyway.
+As you really do need them.

 You can throw it in almost any bag, unfold it, and be up in the air in minutes.
 I take it everywhere and can take shots that I have never taken before.
 And, because it is so small and portable, you don't look like you are carrying a drone around.